-- Drop/Add: During the first week of classes there is usually a small window of opportunity where you can drop a class you don’t like an add another.
+- Drop/Add: During the first week of classes, there is usually a small window of opportunity where you can drop a class you don’t like an add another.
 This is for the class when you go to the first day and just know it’s not what you bargained for, and you just want to switch to another class as quickly as possible.
-You have really got to be hip to the knowledge of when the cut of date is, because it usually is sometime right after the first day of classes.
+You have really got to be hip to the knowledge of when the cut of date is.
+Drop/add is usually is sometime right after the first day of classes.

 - Withdraw: This is just a plain withdraw.
-You don’t take the class anymore, and it just shows up as an W on your transcript.
-You don’t get the grade for the class, but it doesn’t affect your gpa.
+You don’t take the class anymore, and it just shows up as a W on your transcript.
+You don’t get the grade for the class, but it doesn’t affect your GPA.

 - Withdraw Passing: Same terms as above you were just passing when you withdrew.
 On your transcript as WP.

 - Withdraw Failing: This negatively affects your transcript.
 It means at the time you withdrew you were failing the class.
 Seen on your transcript as WF.

 - Grade Forgiveness: At my school, if you receive a D, F, or WF in a class, you can forgive the grade in up to 4 courses.
 This is good if you slipped up and don’t want the grade to still be on your transcript.
 The way this works is that both grades will remain on your record, but the later and hopefully best one will be used to calculate your GPA.
 This is great if you made an oopsie one year, so you should check to see if they have this at your school as well.

 How To Drop

 To drop a class you need to go see your Academic Advisor.
 They will be able to give you all the information you need on dropping the class.
 They may make you do some quick talks again, but what’s the hurt in having a few more conversations about dropping?
 If you’ve made it this far, you probably are pretty dead set on dropping the class.

 Notes About Dropping A Class: